dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 The best way to understand how this Watch business works is to use it and

 try various options.
-Before long, you’ll probably wonder how you ever got along
+Before long, you'll probably wonder how you ever got along

 without it.